dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 // along the `z` axis.
 ```

-This second example changes the kinematic degrees of freedom of a rigid body after its creation and additoin to the body
+This second example changes the kinematic degrees of freedom of a rigid body after its creation and addition to the body
 set, using its handle.
 Now the translations along `x` as well as rotations wrt. the axis `x` and `z` will be locked and
 controllable at the velocity level: